If you are wondering how to make celery juice, it’s very simple, yet can be the most rewarding thing you do all day.

 You need just two things to make celery juice: celery and a juicer.

-Some people also add ginger, fruits like apple, or vegetables like carrots, spinach, or tomato juice.
+Some people also add ginger, fruits like apples, or vegetables like carrots, spinach, or tomato juice.
 I recommend trying to stick to pure celery at first.
 It tastes clean and mild, so most people don’t object to the taste.

 Celery juice recipe: